|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 Undergraduate Curriculum Committee

-- The following will be included in the test/exam portion of the grade.
-Note: this portion of each student’s grade must be 78% or higher without rounding in order to pass the course:
+- The following will be included in the test/exam portion of the grade in required courses.
+Note: this portion of each student’s grade must be 78% or higher without rounding in order to pass the course.
+This portion of the grade is to be based on work completed by the individual student.
+Any exam-related group work score would be added to the final grade after the student has achieved a 78% exam average without rounding on individual exam performance.

 Test/exams are defined as 50 or more questions that evaluate the application of content from this course and previous coursework to patient situations.
 Each didactic course will give a minimum of 2 tests/exams.